|Nutrition Facts (per serving)|

 |Total Sugars 49g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 These tender, juicy spareribs are deliciously tangy and a snap to prepare.
 They are baked with a combination of pineapple, ketchup, vinegar, sugar, soy sauce, and other seasonings for a terrific sweet-and-sour flavor with an Asian flair.

 The ribs are great for a game-day party or a sit-down dinner.
 And, if you prepare this recipe using rib tips, instead of spareribs, they make a tasty appetizer that can be kept warm in a slow cooker.

 Remove the silverskin from the bone side of the racks of ribs.
 Pat the ribs dry with a paper towel.
-Cut them into serving-size portions (two- to three-rib sections) and sprinkle both sides with salt and pepper.
+Cut them into serving-size portions (2- to 3-rib sections) and sprinkle both sides with salt and pepper.